Mechanical Engineering Summer Launch

 |How||Attend SOAR, take a course, get to know campus and other engineering students|

-The program runs July 24 to August 23, 2019.
-You will attend Student Orientation, Advising, and Registration (SOAR) with the other program participants July 24-25 or July 25-26, before your courses begin on Monday, July 29.
+The program runs Tuesday, July 21 to Wednesday, August 26, 2020.
+You will attend Student Orientation, Advising, and Registration (SOAR) with the other program participants (SOAR date still to be determined).
 Program activities will be scheduled throughout your time on campus.

 The academic program consists of ME 201: Introduction to Mechanical Engineering, a three-credit course required for the Mechanical Engineering major.
 You will participate in lab and discussion sections, and will be expected to complete the same rigorous coursework you would in the fall or spring.
 You will also enjoy a reduced class size and unique activities to get your Mechanical Engineering experience off to an amazing start.